-Citation: Seth, S. and Alkire, S. (2021).
-‘Multidimensional poverty and inclusive growth in India: An analysis using growth elasticities and semi-elasticities’, OPHI Working Papers 137, Oxford Poverty and Human Development Initiative (OPHI), University of Oxford.
+Citation: Dirksen, J. and Alkire, S. (2021).
+‘Children and multidimensional poverty: Four measurement strategies’, OPHI Working Paper 138, Oxford Poverty and Human Development Initiative (OPHI), University of Oxford.

 This paper has been published in Sustainability, vol. 13, issue 16, article number 9108.
 It is published under an open access Creative Common CC BY license; any part of the article may be reused without permission provided that the original article is cited.